-Motivations for entering entrepreneurship
+- Motivations for entering entrepreneurship

+- Information seeking

-Challenges and barriers
+- Challenges and barriers

-Business goals

-Information seeking

-Resource needs
+- Resource needs

+- Challenges and ball

-Mentoring
+- Mentoring

+- Business goals

-Networking
+- Networking

 of veteran business owners in the location.
 Referrals and links from the research project webpage were the second-most used channels, followed by social media.
 Individuals who learned of the study from channels other than on-site were often invited to participate in an interview via phone.
 As a result of this recruitment strategy, some participants are from cities other than the nine visited.